-When a company gets to a certain size, the thought of rebranding the company can send shivers down your spine.
+On top of that, when your company gets to a certain size, the thought of rebranding can send shivers down your spine.

 If you own your own company, well you’re in luck; you’re the boss and this post is for you!

-And if you work at a company that’s looking to rebrand, and you’ve been asked to find a design agency that can help, then you’re in luck too, because this post can also help you.
+If you work at a company that’s looking to rebrand, and you’ve been asked to find a design agency that offers branding services who can help, then you’re in luck too, because this post can also help you.

 Here are the 7 questions that we hear from almost every single client looking to rebrand a company:

 The first thing that everyone asks us when talking about design work is: How much it will our rebrand cost?
 And more often than not, that’s not the right question.

 I know this will cost my company money, but will it benefit us in the long run?
 What is the ROI of rebranding?
 Can we afford to make the investment and will the benefits of rebranding now have a long lasting impact on our company?